Introduction

 Height and Location of Mount Kilimanjaro

-Kilimanjaro is not only the highest mountain in Africa but also the highest free-standing mountain in the world.
-Kilimanjaro towers over the surrounding landscape as its summit rises 5,895 meters (19,341 feet) above sea level.
-It is located in northeastern Tanzania near the Kenyan border.
-The mountain is part of the larger Kilimanjaro National Park, which covers an area of approximately 1,688 square kilometers (652 sq.
-This UNESCO World Heritage Site is a haven for nature lovers and offers a wide range of outdoor activities from hiking and climbing to wildlife and bird watching.
+This remarkable Kilimanjaro fact stands as an African icon.
+Not only is Kilimanjaro the continent’s tallest peak, but it also claims the title of the world’s highest free-standing mountain.
+Dominating its surroundings, the summit soars to an impressive 5,895 meters (19,341 feet) above sea level.
+Located in northeastern Tanzania, near the Kenyan border, Kilimanjaro is the centerpiece of the expansive Kilimanjaro National Park, covering approximately 1,688 square kilometers (652 sq. miles).
+Recognized as a UNESCO World Heritage Site, it’s a paradise for nature enthusiasts, offering a diverse array of outdoor pursuits, from trekking and mountaineering to wildlife and bird watching.

 Climbing Routes and Difficulty Levels